robmosys-tum/PapPercComp/README.md

 The detection network is a pretrained network from tensorflow hub.
-Tensorflow provides promising detection Networks (especially ShapeMask) which in theory perform far better especially if you train them on open images.
+Tensorflow provides promising detection Networks (especially ShapeMask) which in theory perform far better especially if you train them on OpenImages.
 Unfortunately the [tensorflow model garden](https://github.com/tensorflow/models) is still under development and prediction was not working on my machine.